Pictured: Chain pickerel enjoy murky, shallow water so they can swiftly ambush unsuspecting prey.

 To ramp up the excitement, hop into a small craft like a canoe or kayak after a few sunny days and watch the madness ensue.
 Casting along ledges and drop-offs, dense weed lines, and especially toward the shoreline should produce fish using any of the aforementioned lures.

 It’s smart to use lightweight setups if you want to experience the power these fish have, but be sure to select your line appropriately.
-The teeth of a sizeable pickerel can repeatedly break off anglers using fluorocarbon or monofilament.
+The chompers of a sizeable pickerel can repeatedly break off anglers using fluorocarbon or monofilament.
 I use lighter line, but it’s helpful in thicker vegetation to use braid or higher pound-test line for the leader.
 The pickerel don’t mind, though, and are seldom finicky eaters.
 I have tied braided line directly to my lure many times and had no problem hooking and landing hefty fish.
 They are certainly not line shy.
+Even so, as a good rule of thumb, 10-pound-test Seaguar Original Blue Label fluorocarbon leader is generally strong enough to withstand the pulling strength and cutting power of a large pickerel’s teeth.

 Around mid-March in 2020, I hopped on the Long Island Expressway and tore east without a lick of traffic to slow me down from hitting my favorite pickerel pond.
 There had just been a yellow perch spawn, so every single type of Rapala I had was in perch pattern.
 I hiked down a long path to a muddy, unkempt boat launch, awkwardly lugging my kayak and gear down the trail where I was to meet my friends.
 Unbeknownst to me, this was about to be the most epic day of pickerel fishing in my entire life.
 Two weeks into March, there was warm, sunny weather around 52 degrees with a slight wind out of the Northwest.
 I paddled to my typical productive spots and situated the kayak perpendicular to the shoreline so I could cast directly at the drop-offs and weed lines.
 I finished the day with 12 chain pickerel all around 20 inches, several largemouth bass, a handful of the largest bluegills I had ever seen, and a new personal-best yellow perch.